 Ah, Thanksgiving.
 For many, the day is a time for joy, merriment, and amazing food — but for others, it's a source of stress and anxiety, thanks to family drama around the dinner table.
-Maybe you have a strained relationship with a family member, or maybe the election is making things feel especially toxic this year in particular.
-Either way, the last thing you want is for a relaxing day off work to turn into an incredibly stressful situation you have to manage — even if it's over a Covid-safe Zoom call.
+Maybe you have a strained relationship with a family member, or maybe the recent midterm election and the reversal of Roe v.
+Wade is making things feel especially toxic this year.
+Either way, the last thing you want is for a relaxing day off of work to turn into an incredibly stressful situation you have to manage.

-You can't control other people's actions, but there are some things you can do to protect your own mental health from any tension that might crop up over Thanksgiving.
-Think of the following expert-backed strategies as your unofficial Thanksgiving 2020 Survival Guide.
+You can't control other people's actions, but there are some things you can do to protect your own mental health and wellbeing from any tension that might crop up over Thanksgiving.
+Think of the following expert-backed strategies as your unofficial Thanksgiving Survival Guide.

 Know your own triggers.

 Before the holiday, take a few minutes to nail down what exactly tends to set you off at a family gathering.
-Does your temper tend to flare when your aunt Mary asks why you're still single, for instance?
+Does your temper tend to flare when your Aunt Mary asks why you're still single, for instance?
 Or when the talk turns political?
+Or when your cousin praises Elon Musk's "work ethic"?
 Knowing your triggers allows you to make a loose plan for how you'll handle them when they crop up.

 It also helps you avoid inadvertently bringing up something that's actually a sensitive topic for you.
 "Don't invite people into part of your life in a conversation if that's not an area where you want them to go," Moraya Seeger DeGeare, licensed marriage and family therapist and the co-owner of BFF Therapy in Beacon, NY, tells Refinery29.
-In other words, don't tell Aunt Mary about your last crappy date if your goal is to avoid the "still single?" question.
+In other words, don't tell Aunt Mary about your last crappy date or your attempts at swiping on Hinge or Tinder if your goal is to avoid the "still single?" question.

 Come prepared with conversation topics.

-One of the best ways to steer a conversation is to change topics.
-So come prepared: Have a handful of neutral conversation starters in your back pocket to pull out when tensions start creeping up.
-"You could have a conversation about the silver linings of the pandemic," suggests Kristen Harrington, a marriage and family therapist located in Kingston, NY.
+One of the best ways to steer a conversation is to change topics, so come prepared: Have a handful of neutral conversation starters in your back pocket to pull out when tensions start creeping up at the table.

 Let yourself take breaks.

-If you're only home for a few days and you don't see your family often, it can be tempting to try to spend every spare minute with them.
+If you're only home for a few days and you don't see your family often, it can be tempting to try to spend every spare minute with them to really soak it all in.
 But DeGeare says there's nothing wrong with going for a quick walk or scheduling a time to chill alone.
-If you feel guilty, remind yourself that taking time away is actually the most loving thing you can do, because it makes the time you are spending with your family better.
+If you feel guilty, remind yourself that taking time away from your family is actually the most loving thing you can do for them, because it makes the time you are spending with them better.